-Honolulu rail authority budgets $200k to help employees cope with federal subpoenas
+Honolulu rail authority budgets $200K to help employees cope with federal subpoenas

 However, the Council’s Executive Matters and Legal Affairs Committee deadlocked in a 4-4 vote on Aug.
 21 on a resolution that would have authorized spending up to $300,000 to hire the firm to represent current and former rail employees who were summoned for interviews in connection with the federal probe.

-Robbins said today the council wanted the money for lawyers to be included in the HART budget, so it was wrapped into the budget for the fiscal year that begins July 1.
+Robbins said Thursday the Council wanted the money for lawyers to be included in the HART budget, so it was wrapped into the budget for the fiscal year that begins July 1.
+HART is prohibited from using federal or state funding to hire lawyers to help address the subpoenas, and must instead use city funds.

-The HART budget was unanimously approved by the HART board today, and will now go to the Honolulu City Council for further review.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.